Tag: england

 Rohit Sharma’s ‘hero nahi banne ka’ warning holds true as Sarfaraz Khan narrowly escapes danger | Cricket News – Times of India

-NEW DELHI: There is a popular belief that one should never disregard a senior's advice, and it was rightly proved on Saturday when young Indian player Sarfaraz Khan had a narrow escape after being hit on the helmet while fielding at forward short leg during the third day of the fifth and final Test.Indian captain Rohit Sharma warned Sarfaraz nearly two weeks ago, after the youngster attempted a risky stunt by fielding at forward short leg without wearing a helmet.Rohit's warning proved prescient on Saturday when Sarfaraz narrowly avoided a potentially serious head injury while fielding.
-This incident occurred shortly before India secured a convincing win by an innings and 64 runs in the fifth Test against England in Dharamsala.The incident unfolded when a length ball from left-arm spinn...
+[ad_1] NEW DELHI: There is a popular belief that one should never disregard a senior's advice, and it was rightly proved on Saturday when young Indian player Sarfaraz Khan had a narrow escape after being hit on the helmet while fielding at forward short leg during the third day of the fifth and final Test.Indian captain Rohit Sharma warned Sarfaraz nearly two weeks ago, after the youngster attempted a risky stunt by fielding at forward short leg without wearing a helmet.Rohit's warning proved prescient on Saturday when Sarfaraz narrowly avoided a potentially serious head injury while fielding.
+This incident occurred shortly before India secured a convincing win by an innings and 64 runs in the fifth Test against England in Dharamsala.The incident unfolded when a length ball from left-arm...

 Sports